Understanding and implementing brand positioning models

 When determining your functional benefits, be sure to move beyond the product attributes — you’re here to show your customers that you can solve their problems.
 Ask yourself: what do my customers gain from this?
 Once you know your functional benefits, you must then ask yourself how those benefits make your customers feel.

-Attributes can easily be copied, which makes it easy for consumers to switch to alternative brands based on convenience or price.
-By focussing on – and communicating – your benefits, you can begin to build brand loyalty and long-lasting relationships with your target market.
+Attributes can easily be copied, making it easy for consumers to switch to alternative brands based on convenience or price.
+By focusing on and communicating your benefits, you can begin to build brand loyalty and long-lasting relationships with your target market.
+You want your future customers to connect your brand name with the unique offering only you can provide.

 Who uses it?